-With most of the world going into lockdown, food delivery has never been more in demand than it is today.
-Food delivery apps like GrabFood, FoodPanda, and Deliveroo have seen their demand rise and rise over the last 12 months as more people have had to eat their favourite takeout from home rather than dining out because of social distancing protocols.
+With most of the world going into lockdown, food delivery has never been more in-demand than it is today.
+Food delivery apps like GrabFood, FoodPanda, and Deliveroo have seen their demand rise over the last 12 months as more people have had to eat their favourite takeout from home rather than dining out because of social distancing protocols.

-If you are in possession of a driver’s license or a motorbike license, there is a good chance that you could get a job through one of the various food delivery platforms as a driver.
+If you are in possession of a driver’s license, you could get a job through one of the various food delivery platforms as a driver.
 The benefit here isn’t just in the flexible hours that let you decide when to clock in.
 Food delivery also offers you a chance to earn tips for good customer service, adding a nice cherry on top of your part-time income.

 Browse Food Delivery Jobs on GrabJobs

 2. Ride share driver